wijnandb/15-a-day/content/posts/let-us-see-if-this-works-creating-a-new-post-from-the-command-line.md

 ---

 Ok, that worked.
 I can now create new posts from the command line by simply calling the bash script I have created.
-Calling ./new-post.sh asks for a title and keywords (tags) and creates anew post for me in the desired directory (~/15-1-day/posts).
+Calling ./new-post.sh asks for a title and keywords (tags) and creates a new post for me in the desired directory (~/15-a-day/posts).

 This is a good beginning, there are however some steps left.
 First, let me document what I have created by adding the contents of the bash script to this post.